zealsprince/civitai-scraper/README.md

   Download images from Civitai API.

 Options:
+  -d, --debug BOOLEAN         Enable debug logging
+  -s, --silent BOOLEAN        Disable logging
-  --api-key TEXT               API key for Civitai --download-path TEXT         Path to save the images --max-images FLOAT           Maximum number of images to download --min-width INTEGER          Minimum width of the image --min-height INTEGER         Minimum height of the image --require-metadata BOOLEAN   Only download images with metadata --ignore-keywords TEXT       CSV of keywords to match the prompt and ignore --nsfw BOOLEAN               Include NSFW images --nsfw-only BOOLEAN          Only download NSFW images --segment-by-date BOOLEAN    Segment images into directories by date --segment-by-rating BOOLEAN  Segment images into directories by rating --help                       Show this message and exit.
+  -k, --api-key TEXT          API key for Civitai  [required] -p, --download-path TEXT    Path to save the images -w, --workers INTEGER       Number of workers to use for downloading -l, --limit INTEGER         Maximum number of images to download -c, --cursor TEXT           Cursor to start downloading from --min-width INTEGER         Minimum width of the image --min-height INTEGER        Minimum height of the image --min-like INTEGER          Minimum number of likes --min-dislike INTEGER       Minimum number of dislikes --min-comment INTEGER       Minimum number of comments --min-hearts INTEGER        Minimum number of hearts --min-cry INTEGER           Minimum number of cry reactions --min-laugh INTEGER         Minimum number of laugh reactions --require-metadata BOOLEAN  Only download images with metadata --ignore-keywords TEXT      CSV of keywords to match the prompt and ignore --nsfw BOOLEAN              Include NSFW images --nsfw-only BOOLEAN         Only download NSFW images --segment-by-date           Segment images into directories by date --segment-by-rating         Segment images into directories by rating --help                      Show this message and exit.
 ```